cardano-scaling/website/monthly/2025-09-monthly.md

 - Pre-configured Mithril-specific configuration files
 - A wrapped Cardano node endpoint that automatically launches the Mithril signer in the background when the node operates as a block producer

-This prototype image can be started with the same configuration parameters as the original Cardano node image, which would make it easy for users to deploy a combined Cardano and Mithril setup.
-We will continue to work on this prototype, and on other options to simplify the deployment of Mithril for SPOs and enhance the protocol adoption by the SPOs.
+This prototype image can be started with the same configuration parameters as the original Cardano node image, which should make it easy for users to deploy a combined Cardano and Mithril setup.
+We will continue to work on this prototype, as well as other options to simplify Mithril deployments for SPOs and enhance protocol adoption.

 ### Error detection in verification of Cardano database